-After years of being the unofficial sleep consultant to friends, colleagues and family with a variety of child and adult sleep issues, I decided to make the leap and create NYC Sleep Doctor in 2008.
-I strongly believe that correcting sleep problems—for children and for adults—is critical to the physical and psychological health of the whole family.
+I first launched NYC Sleep Doctor in 2008 after years of being the unofficial sleep consultant to friends, colleagues and family.
+I strongly believe that correcting sleep problems—for children and for adults—is critical to physical and psychological health.

 I was born and raised in the Midwest and moved to New York City to attend college.
 After graduating from New York University with honors in Psychology, I received the prestigious Henry Mitchell MacCracken fellowship for graduate study at NYU.
 I conducted research in conflict resolution among couples and received intensive clinical training in Psychodynamic Psychotherapy and Family Systems Therapy.
 While at NYU, I trained at Kings County Medical Center, Bellevue Hospital, New York State Psychiatric Institute and the Eating Disorders Resource Center.
-I completed my internship training at the Manhattan Veterans Administration Medical Center in 2001-2002.
+I completed my internship training at the Manhattan Veterans Administration Medical Center in 2001-2002, focusing on Health Psychology, cognitive-behavioral therapy (CBT) and psychodynamic therapy.
 I graduated from NYU in 2002 with a Ph.D. in Clinical Psychology and my dissertation research was published that year in the Journal of Personality.

 After my internship at the Manhattan VA, I was hired there as a Health Psychologist working in the Primary Care Medical Clinic.
 There was great concern at the time about the overuse of hypnotic sleep medications such as Ambien in the veteran population.
-I found a suitable treatment protocol in the literature and adapted it, creating the Sleep Disorders Treatment Program at the Manhattan and Brooklyn VA Hospitals.
+I found a suitable treatment protocol for Cognitive Behavioral Therapy for Insomnia (CBT-i) in the literature and adapted it, creating the Sleep Disorders Treatment Program at the Manhattan and Brooklyn VA Hospitals.
 In 2006, I was named Assistant Director of Outpatient Mental Health and placed in charge of developing new treatment programs in the outpatient clinic.
 That year, I was also appointed Clinical Assistant Professor at NYU Medical School, Department of Psychiatry.

-In the early years of NYC Sleep Doctor, I was able to balance my private practice with my work at the VA.
-But as my practice grew, I made the tough choice to devote myself to NYC Sleep Doctor full time.
-I now have offices in Manhattan and Brooklyn where I treat adults and I continue to do home-visit consultations for babies and toddlers.
+As my practice grew, I had to make the tough choice to leave the VA and devote myself to NYC Sleep Doctor full time.
 My first book, The Good Sleeper: The Essential Guide to Sleep for your Baby (and You), was published by Henry Holt in January 2015.
 The Good Sleeper is available online, at your local bookstore, and here.